-In the 2016-2017 fiscal year, the surveys were not sent out by the agency as the Council on Accreditation sent out the surveys as part of the agency's re-accreditation.
+In the 2017-2018 fiscal year, the surveys were not sent out by the agency as the Contract Oversight Unit sent out the surveys as part of the agency's contract monitoring.
 The agency's management decided that it did not want to overwhelm stakeholders with multiple surveys.
+For the 2018-2019 fiscal year, the agency is planning on going forth with sending out surveys to stakeholders, including staff, foster parents, and community providers.